BelmY/wikiSDoR/Common-problems-and-their-solutions.md

     http://my_server_address:8073/status

-You should also check that the IP or DNS address you have given in `server_hostname` parameter in `config_webrx.py` corresponds to your address on the public Internet, not your LAN.
+You should also check that the IP or DNS address you have given in the `server_hostname` parameter in `config_webrx.py` corresponds to your address on the public Internet, not your LAN.